 All of the above is based just on the raw data provided by OEH.
 These trends do not seem to be a matter of concern to wildlife management agencies in NSW, who are about to release the KMP 2012-2016.

 The highest estimate for red and grey kangaroo “totals” is provided in the Quota report:

 In 2010 the “total” is estimated to be 8 433 682.

 Even OEH’s own figures indicate that Red Kangaroos were depleted by 60% between 2002 and 2005.
 In 2010, they remained at less than half of their 2002 “peak”.
-Raising these issues with the NPWS Rangers responsible for signing permits to shoot them: “it’s drought” (Ranger Woodhall pers comm 26th January 2010 – a fitting day to discuss the demise of the nations icon, and the NPWS role in this).
+Raising these issues with the NPWS Rangers responsible for signing permits to shoot them: “it’s drought” (NPWS Ranger pers comm 26th January 2010 – a fitting day to discuss the demise of the nation's icon, and the NPWS role in this).
 The harvest and otherwise licensed (and unlicensed) shooting continues, unabated.

 3.4 A Sustainable Harvest Industry?
 Take Says Otherwise